 PRK has advantages over LASIK.
-For example, while rare, the possibility of a flap complication with LASIK procedures does exist.
-However, since there is no flap with PRK, there is no risk of this problem.
-PRK is also an option for many patients who cannot have LASIK due to significant dry eye problems or if the cornea is too thin for LASIK.
+Since there is no flap with PRK, there is no risk of flap complications.
+PRK is also an option for many patients who cannot have LASIK due to significant dry eye problems or if their cornea is too thin for LASIK.

 People who receive PRK have a longer recovery time than people who receive LASIK.

 How long does it take to recover from PRK?

 Your eye will take 3-6 days to heal sufficiently for the contact lens to be removed.
 Full visual recovery takes an additional period of time, ranging from days to weeks.
 This contrasts with LASIK where visual recovery is measured in hours or a few days.

 Once the healing is complete, the visual results with PRK are excellent and provide a viable alternative to LASIK for some patients.

 To find out if you are a candidate for PRK or to schedule a free consultation, call us at 762-235-3204.